Statutory Information for Parents

 - The children learn and experience democracy in their school life - e.g. through having their voice heard, School Council, discussions with visitors to our school and voting for what happens in their school.

-- We learn about the importance of rules in our class, the school and the wider community.This is supported by the application of a fair behaviour policy and opportunities for discussion in school life.
+- We learn about the importance of the agreements within our classes, the school and the wider community.This is supported by the application of a fair behaviour policy and opportunities for discussion in school life.

 - Children at our school are encouraged to make choices, knowing that they are in a safe and supportive environment and in this way, develop their understanding of individual liberty.
 They learn about rights and personal freedoms and the responsibilities that come with choice.